hurlybird/Duck/README.md

 ## Building

+### Xcode and Visual Studio

 Duck is mainly developed in Xcode and includes framework targets for Mac OS and iOS.
 The Xcode project also contains unit tests.

 A Visual Studio project is also available and has configurations for both 32 and 64-bit Windows builds.
+(The 32-bit build is largely untested at this point.)

+### CMake

 A [CMakeLists](CMakeLists.txt) file is included for building from the command line, Visual Studio Code, CLion, Android Studio, etc. That file also contains some documentation on including Duck in another CMake project.

 The [cmake.sh](cmake.sh) script is a convenience wrapper for building with CMake from the command line.

-From the project directory, run:
+See the script for detailed options, but for a basic build run:
-* `./cmake.sh` to build static and shared libraries.
+* `cmake.sh --build` to build static and shared libraries.
-* `./cmake.sh --debug` to build debug versions of the library.
+* `cmake.sh --build --debug` to build debug versions of the library.
-* `./cmake.sh --examples` to build the HelloWorld example.
+* `cmake.sh --build --examples` to build the HelloWorld example.
-* `./cmake.sh --install` to install the library to */usr/local*.
+* `cmake.sh --install` to install the library to */usr/local*.

 ## Porting